matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 #### Responses
 ##### Status code 200:
-Returns a template to be used to knock rooms.
+Returns a template to be used to knock on rooms.
 May depend on room version.
 ```json
 {
   "room_version": "2",